ga-wdi-boston/unix-cli-diagnostic/README.md

 ## [License](LICENSE)

-1. All content is licensed under a CC­BY­NC­SA 4.0 license.
+1. All content is licensed under a CC­BY­NC­SA1 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.